-One's mind, then, must be in excellent condition if he is to best guarantee the Survival of himself, his family, future generations, his group and Life.
+One's mind, then, must be in excellent condition if one is best to guarantee the Survival of oneself, one's family, future generations, one's group and Life.

 The mind seeks to guarantee and direct Survival actions.
 It seeks Survival not only for the organism (self) but seeks it for the family, children, future generations and all Life.
 Thus it can be selectively blunted.